 OUTSTANDING CONTRIBUTOR 2003

-Editor of Bandworld and co-founder of WIBC, Max McKee is Professor Emeritus at Southern Oregon University where he continues as Executive Director of The American Band College Master’s program.
+Editor of Bandworld and co-founder of WIBC, Max McKee was Professor Emeritus at Southern Oregon University and Executive Director of The American Band College Master’s program.
 He was co-founder of WIBC and an elected member of The American Bandmasters Association.
-He served on its Board of Directors and is currently on the John Philip Sousa FoundationBoard.
+He served on its Board of Directors and on the board of the John Philip Sousa Foundation.

 Awards and honours include: the Sousa Foundation’s Medal of Honor ; induction as an honorary member in Phi Beta Mu ; the Midwest Clinic’s Music Industry Award ; and the ASBDA’s A.A.
 Harding Award .

 Tabor Stampor is the President of Jupiter Band Instruments.

 Beloved music educator Keith Mann died in a tragic motorcycle accident at the age of 61 on May 11, 2001.
 Director of Bands at Red Deer College in Alberta, Mr. Mann served internationally as a guest conductor, lecturer, clinician and adjudicator.
 He was a tireless music advocate who inspired many of his students to consider careers in the music industry.